Get In Touch

 How long can you stay in Spain without a visa?

-When planning an extended trip to Spain – be it for a family holiday, short-term studies, or a business trip – many people are unsure as to how long they can stay in the country without having to apply for a visa.
+When planning an extended trip to visit Spain – be it for a family holiday, short-term studies, or a business trip – many people are unsure as to how long they can stay in the country without having to apply for a visa.

 This is where the 90/180-day rule comes in.